silverbulletmd/silverbullet-mattermost/README.md

-# Mattermost plug for Silver Bullet
+# Mattermost for Silver Bullet
-This plug provides a few query providers to query data from some of the [Mattermost suite](https://www.mattermost.com) of products.
+This plug provides various integrations with the [Mattermost suite](https://www.mattermost.com) of products.
 Please follow the installation, configuration sections, and have a look at the example.

 Features: